in

 Gracie and John married in 1935 and had their first daughter, Aileen Violet Whittaker, in 1937, who was the first of 15 children that the couple had.

-The siblings have trouble communicating due to their conditions, such as being non-verbal.
+The siblings have trouble communicating due to being non-verbal.

 But despite this, the Whittakers seem to comprehend the filmmaker’s questions.